 For the Mediterranean cluster, high temperature related variables are of primary importance, probably reflecting the pressures of climate change and/or variability acting within the Western Mediterranean that directly affect sardines’ body condition, reproduction and larvae survival (Albo-Puigserver et al., 2021; Garrido et al., 2016).
 The same holds for the northern versus southern sites dataset in the Western Mediterranean (Albo-Puigserver et al., 2021; Coll & Bellido, 2019; Gordó-Vilaseca et al., 2021; Pennino et al., 2020), while the correlation of a locus to the SSS of the freshest month might be indicative of the influence of the lower salinity levels to the species reproduction especially in areas of river runoffs as GSA07 (Palomera et al., 2007).

-The Atlantic cluster seems to be mostly affected by the seascape and especially plan curvature, probably reflecting adaptations to its habitat e.g., wandering in the (Santos et al., 2018)(Castelao & Luo, 2018)wide ocean in offshore areas and not close to the coastline, on the search for food.
+The Atlantic cluster seems to be mostly affected by the seascape and especially plan curvature, as indicated by both gINLAnd and RDA analyses, probably reflecting adaptations to its habitat which is different from that within the Mediterranean e.g., wandering at such an extensive body of water as the Eastern Atlantic which displays fewer physical barriers associated with coastal relief (Santos et al., 2018), and with its bottom topography impacting its oceanographic elements such as currents, gyres, upwelling, and oceanic fronts (Castelao & Luo, 2018).
 A significant relationship between the extent of the potential sardine habitat, larval food availability (defined by depth, SST and Chla) and sardine recruitment has already been found in the Atlantic coasts off Morocco (Machu et al., 2009).
 It was suggested that years of low recruitment occurred when the optimal spawning period in terms of temperature and salinity did not coincide with periods of high food availability.
-However, further investigations over wider geographical areas in the Atlantic Ocean are necessary to draw firm conclusions on the main physical, biological or environmental drivers of the genetic variability in the Atlantic clusters.
+However, further investigations over wider geographical areas in the Atlantic Ocean are necessary to draw firm conclusions on the main physical, biological or environmental drivers of the genetic variability in the Atlantic cluster.

 Sardines widely distribute in highly productive areas of enhanced food availability.
 In the Atlantic Ocean, these major feeding areas are largely associated to upwelling offshore systems (Checkley, Asch, & Rykaczewski, 2017).
 In general, the offshore occurrence of sardines in the Atlantic Ocean has been held responsible for their larger size with respect to other small pelagic fishes (i.e., anchovies), but also for their longer migrations and lower levels of population structure (Checkley et al., 2017).
 In contrast, marine productivity and highly productive marine areas in the Mediterranean Sea are largely driven by river discharges (e.g. Feuilloley et al., 2020).
 Sardines stay closer to the coastline and feed on areas directly influenced by river runoffs (Costalago, Garrido, & Palomera, 2015).
 Based on these lines of evidence, we hypothesize that the larger size of the individuals of the ATL cluster might be due to its adaptation to wander in offshore areas.
+An indication of the distinct selective pressures acting on the different hierarchical clustering levels is provided by the fact that there was almost zero overlap in the lists of loci that were associated to environmental variables across the different datasets (i.e., zero overlap in gINLAnd, 33 loci in PCAdapt and 14 loci in RDA across the datasets).

 Is fishing effort driving sardine’s adaptation?